London - how to find a perfect property to rent?

 We manage the property entirely, sourcing and vetting tenants, maintaining, repairing and ensuring that your property’s value is maximised at all times.
 You will get all of our expertise and attention with simple tenancy agreement.

-When you start working with UpperKey to rent a property, we become your tenant and pay you up to 6 months rent upfront and then monthly.
+When you start working with UpperKey to rent a property, we become your tenant and pay you up to 6 months rent payments upfront, it's okay with a credit check or bank transfer, and then monthly rent.
 Don`t worry about rent payments anymore.

 Rent property without a headache

-If you want to book corporate apartments or need to know more, contact the UpperKey today.
+If you want to book corporate apartments or need to know more, contact UpperKey today.

 Find our Company number | meet legal reuirement